Medical Device Stability Testing

 The test data will be collected at an acceptable frequency during this review, so that trend analysis can differentiate uncertainty from day-to-day ambiguity.
 Real-time study measure points a period of 6 months, 1 year, or as many as 2-5 years.
 Product expiration can be determined from this study.

-B. Accelerated stability studies
+B. Accelerated stability testing

 Accelerated stability studies are used to predict a product’s expiration date or life period rapidly when there is no real-time data available.